SnakeSolid/java-dbunit-generator/README.md

     # special place holders for parameters.
 Placeholder must be in
     # format "{parameter_name}", where parameter_name - parameter name.
     url: "jdbc:postgresql://{host}:{port}/{database}?user={user}&password={password}"

+    # Table name case change policy: UPPER or LOWER.
+    # If defined table name will be changed to corresponding case.
+    tableNameCase: UPPER

     # Type mapping.
 By default all types will be shown as raw strings.
     # If some type requires some conversion, it can be defined in mappings.